-The 2016 Ohio Pregnancy Assessment (OPAS) is a statewide, ongoing, targeted population-based survey that utilizes the Center for Disease Control (CDC) Pregnancy Risk Assessment Monitoring System methodology to collect information and attitudes on residential women who give birth in Ohio.
-At the request of the Ohio Department of Health (ODH) and the Ohio Department of Medicaid (ODM), the Ohio Colleges of Medicine Government Resource Center (GRC) is administering the OPAS to assist in the monitoring of maternal and infant health.
+The Ohio Pregnancy Assessment Survey (OPAS) is a statewide, ongoing, targeted population-based survey that utilizes the Centers for Disease Control and Prevention (CDC) Pregnancy Risk Assessment Monitoring System (PRAMS) methodology to collect information on and attitudes of Ohio residents who had a live birth in Ohio.
+At the request of the Ohio Department of Health (ODH) and the Ohio Department of Medicaid (ODM), GRC is administering the OPAS to assist in the monitoring of maternal and infant health.

-The 2016 OPAS will provide data to improve the health of mothers and infants.
+The OPAS provides data to improve the health of mothers and infants.

 OPAS data provide information not available from other sources about pregnancy and the first few months after birth.
 This information can be used to identify groups at high risk for pregnancy-related health problems, and to measure progress towards goals in improving postpartum and infant health.
 Additionally, the OPAS provides data to measure progress in Ohio’s maternal and infant health (MIH) initiatives and is used by researchers to investigate emerging issues in the field of reproductive health.